Hints and Tips

 To get

-all the files in a holding use of the following:
+all the files in a holding use one of the following:

 > nlds get -i <holding id> -x ".*"